 The Charter School Hall of Fame recognizes individuals and organizations for their innovation, long-term commitment, and pioneering efforts in the growth of charter schools.
-The three 2017 honorees will join 32 esteemed inductees who’ve been celebrated since the Hall of Fame’s inception in 2007.
+The three 2017 honorees will join 32 esteemed inductees who have been celebrated since the Hall of Fame's inception in 2007.

 "We are proud to honor these outstanding leaders in the charter public school community because of their significant contributions to the movement and unyielding commitment to ensuring all students have access to an excellent education," said Nina Rees, president and CEO of the National Alliance for Public Charter Schools.
 "We thank Mike, Greg and Caprice for their unwavering dedication and their continued leadership in service of the more than 3 million students served by charter public schools everyday."

 Our Hall of Fame will be honored next month at our National Charter Schools Conference happening June 11-14 in Washington, DC.

 About the Honorees

 Malcolm "Mike" Peabody: Mike Peabody has been a pioneer in Washington, D.C.s school reform landscape for more than 3 decades.
 Among his most notable contributions was founding Friends of Choice in Urban Schools (FOCUS) in 1996.
 FOCUS quickly became one of the most visible and aggressive voices in the city's burgeoning charter school movement in the District, advocating for equal funding and fair access to city-owned buildings.Today, DC is one of the largest urban charter sectors with nearly fifty percent of public school students attending a charter public school.